 Meteorology and oceanography

 Today, the Alliance is often operating, or monitoring conditions that affect its strategic interests, beyond the borders of its member nations.
-It therefore needs to have the most accurate, timely and relevant information – both current and forecasted – describing the meteorological and oceanographic (METOC) aspects of these environments.
+It therefore needs to have the most accurate, timely and relevant information – both current and forecast – describing the meteorological and oceanographic (METOC) aspects of these environments.
 For example, comprehensive weather and flood forecasting and oceanographic features such as wave heights, temperature, salinity, surf and tidal movements, or even the presence of marine life, can seriously affect military activities.